Hazelfire/thesis/index.md

 The Cognitive Dimensions of Notation are:

 **Abstraction Gradient**: Does the ITP offer ways of abstracting components?
 Abstraction here refers to methods, classes and encapsulation.
 Green classifies notations as either being abstraction-hating, abstraction-tolerant or abstraction-hungry.
-An abstraction-hating ITP would be one that forces you to work with low level constructs often.
+An abstraction-hating ITP would be one that forces the user to work with low level constructs often.
 An abstraction-tolerant ITP would be one that gives some methods for abstraction, but still nevertheless requires constant low level interaction.
 An abstraction-hungry ITP would offer many methods of abstraction, that could even in the end obscure what is actually happening behind the scenes.

 **Closeness of Mapping**: Closeness of Mapping is how similar the notation is to the problem domain.
 At some point, a representation of the problem